jmontiel/node-cloudflare/README.md

 ## Installation

-**Note: Tested to works with Node v8.16.9.
+**Note: Tested to work with Node v8.16.9.
 Node v10 and abobe doesn't work**

 This module is published in NPM: